MohammadMinhasMustafa-777/titanic-survival-app/README.md

 # titanic-survival-app
 Titanic survival predictor with Flask + Render deployment

-Titanic survival app through flask is basically about making prediction regarding the fact that which passenger survived and who did not.
-The train data was downloaded from kaggle and then random forest model with hyperparameters was trained on training data through GridSearch CV with 5 folds.
-Predictions are then made via best trained model by hel[ping user with the facility of flask app.
-Render helped create a url through which anyone can go and give it a shot by entering some user inputs.
+The Titanic Survival App built with Flask is designed to predict whether a passenger survived or not.
+The training dataset was sourced from Kaggle, and a Random Forest model was optimized using GridSearchCV with 5-fold cross-validation.
+Once the best model was selected, predictions are served through the Flask application, allowing users to input passenger details and receive survival predictions.
+Deployment was handled via Render, which generated a public URL so anyone can access the app and test it with their own inputs.